Survivor: Micronesia: Contestants

+The full cast of 20 contestants was revealed on January 3, 2008, by Entertainment Weekly.
 The contestants included ten new players, the Fans, and ten former players, the Favorites, from six previous seasons returning for their second chance at the game.
 The Fans were initially on the Airai tribe, with the Favorites on Malakal; both tribes were named after locations in Palau.
 The merged tribe was named Dabu by contestant Erik Reichenbach, who falsely claimed it to mean "good" in Micronesian.